 Welcome to the CCSU Philosophy Department Homepage.
 Our department offers a variety of courses in philosophy based on our teaching strengths.
 These strengths include:

-Logic and Philosophy of Science—we offer courses in both Philosophy of Science and Modern Logic.
+- Logic and Philosophy of Science—we offer courses in Modern Logic and Philosophy of Science.

 We offer both a major and a minor in Philosophy as well as a Social Justice minor.
-Our faculty also teach in several interdisciplinary programs including African-American Studies, the Honors Program, East Asian Studies, Peace Studies, and Religious Studies.
+Our faculty also teach in several interdisciplinary programs including African-American Studies, American Studies, the Honors Program, International Studies, Peace Studies, and Religious Studies.

 For a full list of courses that we offer please visit: Course Descriptions.